Top 4 Commercial Sign Installation Surprises - Don’t be Scared, Be Prepared

 #2 Electrical Power Requirements

-The next big shocker is the industrial scale of commercial lighting requirements.
+The next big shocker in the world of commercial sign installation is the industrial scale of commercial lighting requirements.
 Most signs are illuminated, but the amount of power needed for your sign will depend on how much lighting you have.
 Standard-sized lighted channel letter signs or a backlit cabinet sign will usually need one 20-amp circuit to be connected.
 However, these factors may demand more electricity:

 - Your sign is much larger than average